Pro Bono Activities

 What does the course involve?

 We offer a whole range of opportunities to work pro bono, so everyone who’d like to get involved can do so at some point during their studies.
-As well as adding to your CV and improving your job prospects, it also counts towards your Go Herts Award.
+All of which you can add to your CV and improve your job prospects.
 Volunteering in this way can also count towards the qualifying work experience you will need to become a solicitor.

 You could volunteer with our new law clinic, working under the supervision of solicitors to provide legal advice to members of the public who would otherwise struggle to have access to justice.
 You will get a chance to develop useful practical skills such as interviewing clients, carrying out legal research and drafting letters of legal advice on a wide range of issues including family law.